 Do the ASA actually understand the English language?

-an expletive, but using shit as noun and verb in the literal meaning that it has had for centuries.
-Likewise, piss and fuck are not expletives if used in their literal sense, referring to having sexual intercourse or urination.
+not using an expletive, but using shit as noun and verb in the literal meaning that it has had for centuries.
+Likewise, piss and fuck are not expletives if used in their literal sense, referring to having sexual intercourse

 A bonkers decision based on crass ignorance of first-year undergraduate linguistics!